PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: Mathematical Background

 \paragraph{Popular solution approaches} The OED problem~\eqref{eqn:binary_OED_optimization} can be viewed as a mixed-integer program and can be solved by using branch-and-bound~\cite{Gerdts05,Leyffer01}.
-However, this type of research has not yet been applied to model-constrained-OED.
+This type of research, however, has not yet been applied to model-constrained OED.
 A common approach to solving~\eqref{eqn:binary_OED_optimization} is to replace the binary optimization with the following relaxation:

 where the design variables are relaxed to take any values in the interval $[0, 1]$ rather than only the binary values $\{0, 1\}$.
 This approach, if carried out properly, has the effect of generating a continuous relaxation surface that connects the values of the objective evaluated at the binary designs; see~\cite{attia2022optimal} for further details.
-A gradient-based optimization approach is generally used to solve~\eqref{eqn:relaxed_oed}, which requires developing the gradient of both the optimality criterion $\Psi$ and the penalty $\penaltyfunc$ with respect to the design $\design$.
+A gradient-based optimization approach is then followed to solve~\eqref{eqn:relaxed_oed}.
+Gradient formulation, however, is mathematically involved and can be extremely computationally demanding because it requires numerous evaluations of the forward operator and the corresponding adjoint.
+Moreover, this requires both the optimality criterion $\Psi$ and the penalty $\penaltyfunc$ to be differentiable (or be replaced with differentiable approximations) with respect to the design $\design$.
+The computational challenge can be ameliorated by employing inexpensive surrogates to approximate the forward operator $\Fcont$ and the corresponding adjoint; see, for example,~\cite{oleary2022derivative, oleary2022learning, wu2023large}.

-As mentioned earlier, the penalty term is generally chosen to promote sparsity on the design.
-A popular penalty function is based on the $\ell_0$ norm to promote design sparsity and is thus nonsmooth and consequently is nondifferentiable.
-This difficulty can be alleviated, for example, by approximating the effect of $\ell_0$ with a sequence of differentiable functions that converge in effect to the $\ell_0$; see, for example,~\cite{AlexanderianPetraStadlerEtAl14}.
-In order to guarantee continuity of the relaxation surface, the weighted precision matrix is defined in the general form